-And if you’re looking for on-the-go-snacks for travel that fit into your diet, this can make it difficult to stick to your guns.
+And if you’re looking for on-the-go-snacks for travel that fit into your diet, this can make it difficult to stay on track.
 Airports aren’t exactly known for high-quality food options.

 Good news, though: wholesome, real-food, low-carb snacks do exist.
-And some are formulated specifically with the keto or paleo diet in mind.
+And some are formulated specially with the keto or paleo diet in mind.

-Here are a few guidelines for selecting good low carb travel snacks, and 7 of our favorite keto and paleo snack options.
+Here are a few guidelines for selecting healthy low-carb travel snacks, and 8 of our favorite keto and paleo snack options.

 - Nut Butters

 How to Choose the Best Paleo or Keto Travel Snacks

 Snacks are the bomb (obviously).

 And you don’t have to give up snacking if you choose to follow a specific diet or lifestyle.
 But making any diet or nutritional approach work for you means finding foods that you like, that you can bring with you on your adventures, and that satisfy you and fuel your body between meals.

 Here are some guidelines to keep in mind for keto and paleo snacks: